clj-pdf/clj-pdf/README.md

 * :rotation number - rotates the cell
 * :height - number
 * :min-height - number
+* :base-layer-fn - takes a `(fn [^Rectangle position ^PdfContentByte canvas] ...)` for drawing on the canvas
+* :background-layer-fn - similar for the background layer
+* :text-layer-fn - similar for the text layer
+* :line-layer-fn - similar for the line layer
+* :event-handler - takes an instance of `PdfPCellEvent` for callbacks

 ```clojure
 [:pdf-cell {:colspan 2 :align :left} "Foo"]